IAcademy: Academics

-The college offers four Senior High School tracks, offering ten programs, and three schools that offers ten undergraduate degree programs in computer sciences, business managements, and arts.
+The college offers three Senior High School tracks, offering nine programs, three schools that offer twelve undergraduate degree programs, and two programs under the 2nd Degree Fast-Track.
 These programs offered include fields mainly in arts, computer science, and business management.

 SHS Strands

-There are four tracks that are being offered in iACADEMY.
-First is the Academic Track, which offers two strands in Accountancy Business and Management (ABM) and Humanities and Social Sciences (HUMSS), second is the Technical Vocational (Tech-Voc) Track, which offers four strands in Computer Programming (Software Development), Animation, Fashion Design, and Graphic Illustration, third is the Arts and Design Track offers two strands in Multimedia Arts and Audio Production, and last is the Science, Technology, Engineering, and Math (STEM) Track, which only offers Robotics as its strand.
+There are three tracks that are being offered in iACADEMY.
+First is the Academic Track, which offers three strands in Accountancy Business and Management (ABM), Humanities and Social Sciences (HUMSS), and Robotics.
+Second is the Technical-Vocational (Tech-Voc) Track, which offers four strands in Computer Programming (Software Development), Animation, Fashion Design, and Graphic Illustration, and the last is the Arts and Design Track that offers two strands in Multimedia Arts and Audio Production.

 School of Computing

 The School of Computing is the first IBM Center of Excellence (CoE) in the ASEAN region and the official Microsoft Training Center in the Philippines.
-The school offers three Bachelor of Science degrees in Computer Science (Software Engineering) with specialization in Software Engineering Specialization track, Cloud Computing Specialization Track in partnership with amazon Web Services, or Data Science Specialization track, Entertainment and Multimedia Computing (Game Development), and IT (Web Development).
+The school offers five Bachelor of Science degrees in Software Engineering, Game Development, Web Development, Cloud Computing and Data Science.

 School of Business and Liberal Arts

-The School of Business and Liberal Arts offers three Bachelor of Science degrees in business administration with specialization in marketing management, accountancy, real estate management, and one Bachelor of Arts degree in psychology.
+The School of Business and Liberal Arts offers two Bachelor of Science degrees in Marketing Management, a 2nd Degree Fast Track Program in Real Estate Management and one Bachelor of Arts degree in Psychology.

-School of Design
+School of Design and the Arts

-The School of Design is the first to offer an animation program in the Philippines and the only Toon Boom Center of Excellence in Asia.
+The School of Design and the Arts is the first to offer an Animation program in the Philippines and is the first Toon Boom Center of Excellence in Asia.
 It is also partnered with Wacom Authorized Training Partners to provide students with the latest technologies.
-The school offers a Bachelor of Science degree in animation and two Bachelor of Arts degrees in multimedia arts and design, fashion design and technology, film and visual effects, and music production, which began in the school year 2021–2022.
+The school offers a Bachelor of Science degree in Animation, and four Bachelor of Arts degrees in Multimedia Arts and Design, Fashion Design and Technology, Film and Visual Effects, and Music Production and Sound Design.

 Student life

-The senior high school program follows the semester calendar which usually starts from August and ends in June, while the college follows a trimester calendar starting from July.
-New students are offered to join SOAR (Student Orientation and Registration), an event that is held a week before the start of classes, to introduce the students around the campus.
+The Senior High School program follows the semester calendar which usually starts from August and ends in June, while the college follows a trimester calendar starting from July.
+New students are welcomed at SOAR (Student Orientation and Registration).
+An event that is held a week before the start of classes, to introduce the students around the campus.